 Its beautiful archaeological museum is home to an outstanding mosaic collection, better than that in the Bardo: some wonderful geometrics and many depicting animals (including a great peacock) and gladiators.

-Volubilis is best known for its mosaics that, despite being exposed to the air for 2,000 years, are in remarkable condition.
+Volubilis is best known for its mosaics which are in remarkable condition despite being exposed to the air for 2,000 years.
 The huge patrician’s houses have entry courtyards with a pool – one in an unusual scalloped pattern for sunbathing in different directions.
 The “column house” has fluted and very unusual spiral columns with Corinthian, Doric and Ionic pilasters.

 FRONTIER of the ROMAN EMPIRE – Hadrian’s Wall